secret-scanning-sig/research/generic-pattern-format/README.md

 Current recommendations on character escapes:

-- Escape single and double quotes
+- Escape single quotes, double quotes, and backticks.
 - Escape all metacharacters not being used as metacharacters, even when a regex engine wouldn't interpret them as a metacharacter.